-Common queries for pets & animals
+Common queries for pets and animals

 The below table provides an overview of only the common animal related activities queries.
-Please note that the table is not an extensive list and it is important to discuss your individual query with Council's Development Assessment team for planning related questions and Health, Building and Environment team for Local Law related questions.
-Refer to the 'Talk to a Planner' section of this Fact Sheet for details on how to Refer to the Definitions under the Planning Scheme section of this fact sheet.
-Please also see the What if an Overlay applies to my property section of this fact sheet.
+Please note that the table is not an extensive list and it is important to discuss your individual query with

+Council's Development Assessment team for planning related questions and Health, Building and Environment team for Local Law related questions.
+Refer to the 'Talk to a Planner' section of this fact sheet.
+For details on the below activities, refer to the 'Definitions under the Planning Scheme' section of this fact sheet.
+Please also see the 'What if an Overlay applies to my property' section of this fact sheet.